×

 Put these dates in your calendar!

-- June 14: League of Swedish Societies 98th Portland Midsummer Festival: Oaks Amusement Park, 7805 SE Oaks Park Way, Portland, Saturday, June 14th, 11am-4pm.
-Admission is a $2 donation and parking is $5 per car.
+• Saturday, June 13: 99th Annual League of Swedish Societies Midsummer Festival.
 Midsummer is one of the most important Swedish festivities, a celebration of the summer solstice.
 Families and friends get together to raise the Maypole (majstång or midsommarstång) and dance around it, sing, enjoy food and other treats, and celebrate summer at its height.
+Oaks Park, Portland.
+11am-4pm.

-- December 13: Lucia Fest: Moreland Presbyterian Church, 1814 SE Bybee Blvd, Portland, Saturday, December 13th, 3pm-5pm.
-You are invited to enjoy a beautiful traditional pageant and music of the season by local Swedish chorus’, soloists, and dancers (details will be released as we get closer to the event).
+• Saturday, December 5: Lucia Fest – We will host the Lucia Fest at Moreland Presbyterian Church, 1814 SE Bybee Blvd, Portland, from 3pm-5pm.
+Participants enjoy a beautiful traditional pageant and music of the season by local Swedish chorus’, soloists, and dancers.
 Following the program there will be the customary singing and dancing around the Christmas tree, a visit by Tomten, glögg, coffee and traditional baked goods.

 Past Events

-Thank you for your support at our 2024 functions!
+Thank you for your support of our 2024 functions!

 December 14: We enjoyed a beautiful Scandinavian traditional pageant and the joyous music of the season by celebrating Lucia Fest at Moreland Presbyterian Church.
 There was music and performances by the children of The Swedish School of Portland, the Portland Scandinavian Choir, Vocal soloists, and Oregon’s 2024 Lucia Court.
 Following the program there was the customary singing and dancing around the Christmas tree “Ringlekar Runt Julgranen”, a visit from Tomten, glögg, coffee, and traditional baked goods.